EXTENDED SCHOOL DAY

-Heritage Christian School is a member of the Carolina Christian Athletic Association and the North Carolina Christian School Athletic Association.
-Students in grades 6-12 have the opportunity to participate in girls volleyball , boys soccer and boys and girls basketball.
+Heritage Christian School is a member of the Carolina State Athletic Association.
+Students in grades 6-12 have the opportunity to participate in girls volleyball, boys and girls basketball and golf.

 1. Athletes who miss any period of school due to illness will not be allowed to practice or play that afternoon or evening.